webdesignertroy/webdesignertroy.github.io/techdegree/proj8/README.md

-# 3_Accessibility_Refactor
+# Accessibility_Refactor
-Project Challenge: Take a set of interlinked pages that suffer from various accessibility flaws and refine and update them so they are accessible and pass an accessibility validator(s)'s automated checks and a human's check.
+Project 8 Challenge:Take a set of interlinked pages that suffer from various accessibility flaws and refine and update them so they are accessible and pass an accessibility validator(s)'s automated checks and a human's check.